by Rebecca Holland

 While there are many companies offering the Sound of Music tour, Panorama Tours is the most reputable, has the most knowledgeable and entertaining guides, and provides the best value.

 Panorama Tours will send a driver to pick you up from your hotel and bring you cheerfully to a meeting point, where you will board a very obvious bus and be introduced to your guide.
-The guides are hilarious.
+The guides are hilarious in that cringe-inducing tour guide way.
 They tell jokes to the children, sing with the women, and men who look reluctant to be there in the first place often end up laughing the hardest.

 Soon you’ll be taken up into the mountains to overlook some of Austria’s most magnificent lakes and enchanting villages.
 The movie’s famed hills are even more breathtaking when seen firsthand, and the tour takes plenty of photo stops.